Principles and Proposals, 2022-2030

 - Dimosthenis Sarigiannis, Professor, School of Chemical Engineering, Aristotle University of Thessaloniki (AUTH)

-- Establishment of an independent environmental authority to strengthen the mechanism of environmental inspections and the verification of compliance with the environmental laws and regulations.
+- Establishment of an independent environmental authority to strengthen the mechanism of environmental inspections and the verification of compliance with environmental laws and regulations.

 - Completion of spatial planning and abolition of off-plan construction.